 If your bite valve comes with a locking mechanism to prevent leaks, it’s usually one of two types.
-You’ll have either a switch locking mechanism or a turn locking mechanism.
+You’ll have either switch locking mechanisms or a turn mechanism.
 The switch valves are usually easier to clean and operate one-handed because they’re less prone to sticking as the switch itself doesn’t usually come into contact with your liquid of choice.
 Turn valves can be more difficult to operate one-handed because they tend to stick due to buildup or sugar reside.

 Almost all hydration bladders have some small area that is very difficult to clean and dry properly, and this can be the perfect place for bacteria to grow.
 If you intend to use one solely for H20, you won’t have to clean it as much because there isn’t a residue left behind.
-But, if you use liquid with sugar in it, you’ll want to clean your product out after each use because the residue will build up and be a breeding ground for bacteria.
+But, if you use liquid with sugar in it, you’ll want to clean your hydration system out after each use because the residue will build up and be a breeding ground for bacteria.

 If it’s possible, look for a model that has a wide mouth so you can easily fit a brush inside to reach everything, or you can flip it inside out to clean and dry it.
 Also, make sure it’s easy to take the hose and mouthpiece apart so you can clean every part of them.

 Compatibility of the Hoses

-Choosing a Reservoir Style
+Choosing a Bladder Style

-Filling up is another significant consideration you have to keep in mind when you’re shopping for a new one.
+Filling up is another significant consideration you have to keep in mind when you’re shopping for a new bladder.
 Things like how easy it is to fill, the environment types you plan to fill it in, and how easy it is to open and close all factor in.
 You have the choice of a zip top, screw top, or a fold top.

 The top of a fold top style model flips up and folds over.
 When you fold it over, you slide a think closing mechanism over the fold to secure it closed.
 The opening is usually fairly wide, which allows you to easily fill them from your tap, shallow streams, or areas with limited water sources.
 The opening itself has a very slender profile, so you don’t need deep water to fill it properly, which is a huge advantage in areas where you have limited resources.
 Additionally, you can usually turn this type inside out to clean and dry it easier because you can reach everything with a brush or with your hand.